zwacky/wicki-io/content/posts/2022-02-goodbye-google-fonts-data-privacy-gdpr/index.md

 {{< figure src="/posts/2022-02-goodbye-google-fonts-data-privacy-gdpr/waterfall-requests.png" alt="Requests needed for Google Fonts" caption="Requests needed for Google Fonts" >}}

 The dynamic request is the reason of the German court's ruling: The user's IP address is _shared_ with Google Fonts.
-This is object to personally identifyable information (PII).
+This is object to personally identifiable information (PII).

 From the Google Fonts [FAQ](https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users) we get a fuzzy idea of what is going on: